yyunikov/yunikov.com/index.md

 layout: default
 ---

-Built and launched multiple products and production systems, developed few Android apps, have experience and skillset for managing engineering teams.
+Engineer, leader, consultant, software professional and tech enthusiast.
+Led technical design, architecture, security and implementation of various production systems.
+Built and launched multiple successful products, developed a few Android apps, have experience and skills in leading engineering teams.

-Specialized in software design, architecture, security, backend systems and product development.
-Have a strong professional expertise in identity, access management, designing and building public API's.
+Have a strong professional expertise in identity & access management, design & implementation of public APIs, CLI’s and building great developer experience.

 Interested in products and startups which can change the world for the better.